eggsy/vue3-instagram-clone/README.md

 Here's a _not-so-little but also not-so-detailed_ Instagram clone app built with Vue 3, TypeScript, Tailwind CSS on Twitch!

-- Take a look at the demo: [vue3-instagram-clone.netlify.app](https://vue3-instagram-clone.netlify.app/)

 ### Screenshots Table

 <table>